 - Budget and Budget Justification for two years of support

-Please refer to the 2017 KL2 Budget Instructions and Samples (PDF) for details.
+Please refer to the 2020-2021 KL2 Budget Instructions and Examples (PDF) for details.
 Budget questions?
-Please contact Dao Kim, Senior Grants Administrator.
+Please contact Elizabeth Leary, PhD.

 - Letters of support from mentors

 All applications must contain letters of support from the candidate’s mentors.
 The candidate must indicate in their application who will serve as their primary mentor and who will serve as their secondary mentor(s).
 The mentors must be engaged actively as an independent investigator with expertise in the scholar’s area of interest.
 The proposed mentors must have prior experience in providing research training.
 The letter from the mentors must state their credentials to qualify as a sponsor.
 The letter of support will state how the applicant will benefit from inclusion in this program as well as the mentor’s commitment to participate in the program.
+Primary mentors must also acknowledge their willingness to participate in a mentor training.
 Applicants who cannot identify mentors from within their department are encouraged to speak with one or more of the mentors within the program in the preparation of their application.
 The selection of interdisciplinary mentors is strongly encouraged.